-I’ve finished writing a memoir about the Reschool Yourself project and am currently looking for representation.
+I’ve written a memoir about the Reschool Yourself project and am currently looking for representation.
 Below is the book’s first chapter.

 Chapter 1: Beginnings